 If you believe you have discovered a potential security vulnerability on any of the Upwork.com domains, please help us fix it by reporting your findings under our Upwork Bug Bounty Program.
 Publicly disclosing a vulnerability can put the entire community at risk, so we urge those reporting vulnerabilities to keep matters private until we can resolve the issue.

-Security is very important at Upwork.
-We investigate all reported vulnerabilities, using a third party service to validate the vulnerability and ensure the appropriate monetary reward to the researcher if they follow the Guidelines for Responsible Disclosure.
+Security is very important at Upwork and we recognize the important role that security researchers and our community play in keeping Upwork and our customers secure.
+We investigate all reported vulnerabilities, using a third-party service to validate the vulnerability and ensure the appropriate monetary reward to the reporter if they follow the bug bounty program requirements and guidelines.

-Guidelines for Responsible Disclosure
+Guidelines and Process for Responsible Disclosure

-- Your submission will be reviewed and validated by a member of the Information Security team.
-Providing clear and concise steps to reproduce the issue will help to expedite the response
+Your submission will be reviewed and validated by a member of the Information Security team.
+Providing clear and concise steps to reproduce the issue will help to expedite the response.

 - Please do not engage in security research that involves:

 - Potential or actual damage to Upwork users, systems, or applications.

 - Use of an exploit to view data without authorization that involves the corruption of data.